nalkat/universe/README.md

 can experiment with sub-second or even negative time slices when stress testing the simulation.

+### Planetary weather and narrative data

+Each generated planet now seeds a constellation of weather systems tuned to its climate profile.
+Storm tracks, monsoon cycles, dust fronts, and temperate jet streams rotate automatically as the simulation advances, with progress tracked through `Planet::getWeatherSystems()`, `Planet::getCurrentWeather()`, and `Planet::getWeatherHistory()`.
+These climate cues feed directly into the planet's descriptive text so the upcoming UI can present more than a bare name and habitability score.

+Stars, planets, countries, and citizens likewise publish narrative descriptions.
+Stars summarize their spectral class, temperature, luminosity, and stage; planets weave climate, resources, and the active weather cycle into a readable synopsis; countries compile founding lore and recent events; and every person now carries a backstory that references mentors, rivals, and shared community history.
+Access these strings via `SystemObject::getDescription()`, `Country::getDescription()`, and `Person::getBackstory()` to differentiate entries in upcoming UI layers.

 ## Desktop control panel

 The `tools/universe_gui.py` script offers a lightweight Tkinter interface for running